 Located in the northwestern part of the Nilgiri Hills, in the southern part of India, Mudumalai is quite well-known among the people who want to have firsthand experience about the exotic animals that reside in the area.
 Also, most tourists want to visit Mudumalai only because they want to rub shoulders with the exotic wildlife that live in the region.
 Some noteworthy animals that are found in this region include tigers, leopards, dholes, golden jackals, sloth bears, striped hyenas, Asian elephants, gray langur and the bonnet macaque.

-How to Reach Mudumalai
+How to Reach Mudumalai from Bangalore

 Udagamandalam Railway Station is the nearest railhead to Mudumalai.
 It is located around 64 kilometers away from Mudumalai.
 The major broad gauge railway station nearby is Coimbatore Junction.
 Coimbatore Junction is connected to all major cities in the country such as Bangalore, Delhi, Mumbai and Chennai.
 Taxi cabs ply between Udagamandalam and Mudumalai.